iszczesniak/cpp/memory/index.md

 If a function parameter is of a non-reference type, we say that a function accepts (or takes) an argument by value, or that we pass an argument to a function by value.
-In legacy C++, a nonreference parameter was initialized always by copying the argument value into the parameter.
+In legacy C++, a non-reference parameter was initialized always by copying the argument value into the parameter.
 In modern C++, that copying might be gone (because of the materialization) or replaced with *moving*.